JieunKwon/React_Redux_counter/README.md

 For state of counter, can use handleAction instead of switch.

-        // If use switch, do action according to action type; increment and decrement
+        // If use reducer function, do action according to action type; increment and decrement

         export default function reducer(state = initialState, action){